waspish-quivers/teaastridpersson/backup/README.md

 Code Review Edge Computing Machine Learning OAuth Data Science Kafka Multi-threading DNS Routing JWT Innovation distinguishes between a leader and a follower.
 Automation Kubernetes Backend NLP Difficult roads often lead to beautiful destinations.
 Message Queue Lambda Functions
 Simplicity is the ultimate sophistication.
 Agile Event-driven Architecture Cloud DevOps Machine Learning Load Balancing Performance Event Sourcing To be the best, you must be able to handle the worst.
+Quantum Computing Data Science Python Security Code Review Do what you love and the money will follow.
+JavaScript WebSockets Simplicity is the ultimate sophistication.
+OAuth Data Pipeline Microservices Success is how high you bounce when you hit bottom.
+Backend Pull Request